autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. Add plugin extension for user configuration.
 Particularly, specify a list of variants to analyze (maybe)
 1. Extend functionality to vanilla (non-Android) Java/Kotlin projects.
+1. Add lifecycle tasks that aggregate across variants
+1. Add root-project task that aggregates all subproject reports